theraw/raws/README.md

 ## INSTALLATION.

+Fist.
+Raws, is a simple Linux cli helper.
+Those are some simple scripts which can make some works easy.
+Also 'raws' is designed as i want and this means if you have install nginx like "apt-get install nginx" then if you will try to use 'raws nhost nginx.com' that will not work.
+Raws is designed to install nginx with different configs and creates virtualhosts configs with different configs.
+So if you'll like to use raws i suggest you to get a fresh server and use it. if you have something installed don't use raws because raws can remove or purge stuff which you have installed before, without your authorization!

 * **`curl -s -LA "Raws InS" "http://bit.ly/2oflwVi" | bash -s INSTALL`**

 * **SUPPORTED OS:** `Ubuntu 14.04, Zorin OS.`